• Skip to content

 Supporting you and our trainees

-We continually develop our relationship with schools so that we can provide the highest levels of support to trainees, mentors and other professionals.
-We will work closely with you to help you achieve a manageable capacity of trainee, reflecting where possible a mix of undergraduate and postgraduate trainees across the academic year.
+We continually develop our relationship with schools so that we can provide the highest levels of support to student teachers, mentors and other professionals.
+We will work closely with you to help you achieve a manageable capacity of trainee, reflecting where possible a mix of undergraduate and postgraduate student teachers across the academic year.

 We can offer whole-school mentor training at your school, or within a cluster of smaller schools (in addition to our regular local and regional training sessions).
 We also run regular mentor support and update events.